tingerrr/typst-test/migrating.md

 # Migrating
 This file documents breaking changes and how to handle them while using the main branch of typst-test.
-The entries are ordered in decending relevance, i.e. last breaking change first.
+The entries are ordered in descending relevance, i.e. last breaking change first.

 This file will be removed on the first release, as from then on, a changelog shall be curated.